exercism/csharp/exercises/palindrome-products/README.md

 For this exercise, you will need to create a set of factors using tuples.
 For more information on tuples, see [this link](https://msdn.microsoft.com/en-us/library/system.tuple(v=vs.110).aspx).

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/palindrome-products` directory.

 ## Source